Optical sorting: Camera/laser combinations

 Sorters equipped with cameras and lasers on one platform are generally capable of identifying the widest variety of attributes.
 Cameras are often better at recognizing color, size and shape while laser sensors identify differences in structural properties to maximize foreign material detection and removal.

 Hyperspectral Imaging

-Driven by the need to solve previously impossible sorting challenges, a new generation of sorters that feature multispectral and hyperspectral imaging systems are being developed.
+Driven by the need to solve previously impossible sorting challenges, a new generation of sorters that feature multispectral and hyperspectral imaging Optical Sorters.

 Like trichromatic cameras, multispectral and hyperspectral cameras collect data from the electromagnetic spectrum.
 Unlike trichromatic cameras, which divide light into three bands, hyperspectral systems can divide light into hundreds of narrow bands over a continuous range that covers a vast portion of the electromagnetic spectrum.
+This opens the door for more detailed analysis that leads to a more consistent product.
+Using IR alone might detect some defects, but combining it with a broader range of the spectrum makes it more effective.
 Compared to the three data points per pixel collected by trichromatic cameras, hyperspectral cameras can collect hundreds of data points per pixel, which are combined to create a unique spectral signature (also called a fingerprint) for each object.
 When complemented by capable software intelligence, a hyperspectral sorter processes those fingerprints to enable sorting on the chemical composition of the product.
 This is an emerging area of chemometrics.